 - 2-1.
-Responsibilities/Select Board.
-A Town Administrator shall be appointed by the Select Board and he/she shall serve as the Personnel Officer for the Town, responsible for the overall administration of the Town's personnel system.
+Responsibilities/Board of Selectmen.
+A Town Administrator shall be appointed by the Board of Selectmen and he/she shall serve as the Personnel Officer for the Town, responsible for the overall administration of the Town's personnel system.
 The Town Administrator may delegate personnel tasks and objectives to the Human Resources Director, but the responsibility of all personnel decisions will reside with the Town Administrator.
-The appointment of the Human Resources Director shall be subject to Select Board approval. - 2-2.
+The appointment of the Human Resources Director shall be subject to Board of Selectmen approval. - 2-2.
 Responsibilities/Personnel Officer/Town Administrator.

-- 1. Ensure that the Town (i) maintains an effective personnel system, (ii) monitors the effectiveness of policies, procedures, and practices, as approved by the Select Board (iii) and reports in accordance with the Town Bylaws; - 2.
-Formulate and review the classification plan and the compensation plan, and recommend the same to the Select Board: - 3.
-Evaluate and classify positions, review requests for reclassification, and cause a review of all positions in the classification plan at appropriate intervals in accordance with proper personnel practices, and recommend the same to the Select Board; - 4.
+- 1. Ensure that the Town (i) maintains an effective personnel system, (ii) monitors the effectiveness of policies, procedures, and practices, as approved by the Board of Selectmen (iii) and reports in accordance with the Town Bylaws; - 2.
+Formulate and review the classification plan and the compensation plan, and recommend the same to the Board of Selectmen; - 3.
+Evaluate and classify positions, review requests for reclassification, and cause a review of all positions in the classification plan at appropriate intervals in accordance with proper personnel practices, and recommend the same to the Board of Selectmen; - 4.
 Monitor the implementation and practices of the Town's personnel policies; and - 5.
 Provide advice and assistance to the Town officials, department heads, supervisory personnel and employees on all aspects of personnel policies and practices. - 6.
-Serves as contract negotiator with all Town collective bargaining units (excluding School units) on behalf of the Select Board.
+Serves as contract negotiator with all Town collective bargaining units (excluding School units) on behalf of the Board of Selectmen.
 For the Board of Public Works (BPW), Police and Fire collective bargaining agreements, a member of the BPW and the Public Works Superintendent, Police Chief and Fire Chief shall participate in their department's collective bargaining process on the administrative bargaining team. - 2-3.
 Responsibilities/Human Resources Director.
 (Delegated authority by the Town Administrator) - 1.
 Ensure that the Town acts affirmatively to provide equal opportunities for all persons regardless of age, race, color, creed, gender, sexual orientation, national origin, political affiliation, or disability in entry level and promotional positions and to provide fair and equal treatment in all aspects of personnel management. - 2.
 Ensure that recruitment, selection, appointment, retention, discipline and separation of employees is consistent with the Personnel Bylaw and the personnel policies. - 3.
 Supervise the maintenance of a centralized personnel record-keeping system according to state and federal law. - 4.
 Participates in collective bargaining as a member of the administration, providing advice and research for the resolution of contracts, agreements, grievances, etc.

-- 5. Provide advice and assistance to the Select Board, Town Administrator, department heads, appointing authorities, supervisory personnel and employees on all aspects of personnel management. - 6.
+- 5. Provide advice and assistance to the Board of Selectmen, Town Administrator, department heads, appointing authorities, supervisory personnel and employees on all aspects of personnel management. - 6.
 Provide daily maintenance of the classification plan and salary schedule, and ensure application and periodic review of personnel policies, and ensure that administration of a problem resolution system are accomplished in ways that are consistent with the Bylaw and these policies.
 The Human Resources Director shall bring to the Town Administrator's attention issues or matters requiring his/her attention in the administration of these policies. - 7.
-Provide orientation and onboarding of all new employees under the Select Board/Town Administrator's purview. - 8.
+Provide orientation and onboarding of all new employees under the Board of Selectmen/Town Administrator's purview. - 8.
 Conduct exit interviews with employees to gauge and report on issues affecting employee engagement and retention